JannikHv/gydl/README.md

 When using Gydl, you have the option to download your Youtube Video as a **Video** or **Audio**.

-Each of these options have a Text Entry, a Quality Combobox and a Format Combobox.
+Each of these options have a text entry, as well as 2 comboboxes managing quality and the format.

 ![alt tag](http://i.imgur.com/rRPfQAQ.png)

 When clicking on **Download** there are 3 scenarious you can face:

-* Download Successful      - When your download was finished successfully.
+* Download Successful      - When your download has finished successfully.

 ![alt tag](http://i.imgur.com/pQLJLVP.png)